nasa/GeneLab_Data_Processing/Metagenomics/Illumina/Pipeline_GL-DPPD-7107_Versions/GL-DPPD-7107.md

 # Bioinformatics pipeline for Illumina metagenomics data

 > **This document holds an overview and some example commands of how GeneLab processes Illumina metagenomics datasets.
-Exact processing commands for specific datasets that have been released are provided with their processed data in the [GeneLab Data Systems (GLDS) repository](https://genelab-data.ndc.nasa.gov/genelab/projects).**
+Exact processing commands for specific datasets that have been released are provided with their processed data in the [Open Science Data Repository (OSDR)](https://osdr.nasa.gov/bio/repo/).**

 ---